 In order to avoid developing withdrawal symptoms, instruct patients not to discontinue hydrocodone bitartrate and acetaminophen tablets without first discussing a tapering plan with the prescriber [see Dosage and Administration] Inform patients not to take more than 4000 milligrams of acetaminophen per day.
 Advise patients to call their prescriber if they take more than the recommended dose.
-Inform patients that hydrocodone bitartrate and acetaminophen tablets may impair the ability to perform potentially bazardous activities such as driving a car or operating heavy Educate patients and caregivers on how to recognize respiratory depression and emphase as additional information on disposal of unused medicines.
+Inform patients that hydrocodone bitartrate and acetaminophen tablets may impair the ability to perform potentially bazardous activities such as driving a car or operating heavy Patient Access to Naloxone for the Emergency Treatment of Opioid Overdose Educate patients and caregivers on how to recognize respiratory depression and emphase as additional information on disposal of unused medicines.

-Interactions with Benzodiazepines and Other CNS Depressants healthcare provider [see Warnings, Precautions; Drug Interactions] overdose, even if naloxone is administered [see Overdosage].
+Interactions with Benzodiazepines and Other CNS Depressants overdose, even if naloxone is administered [see Overdosage].